Direct Payroll vs Third-Party Payroll: Which Is Right for Your Business?

 Pros:

-• Maximum control and customisation
+• Maximum control and customization

 • Strong confidentiality